rufusraghunath/kelda/TECHNICAL_VISION.md

 ## Technical constraints

 The biggest technical constraints is that functions and therefore their closures cannot be passed to an existing Worker.
-Instread, a Worker must be intialized with a script to execute, which runs in a separate context from the main thread (i.e. `new Worker(pointerToScript|dataUri|blob)`).
+Instead, a Worker must be initialized with a script to execute, which runs in a separate context from the main thread (i.e. `new Worker(pointerToScript|dataUri|blob)`).
 This means that:

 - Worker threads cannot be generic, reusable, or persistent (except in the case of cronjobs)
 - There is some performance overhead to creating and destroying Workers every time a job is requested